suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 # Terminology

-* Provider server: Component managing/authoring the track Ids scoped under a domain for a specific application and is responsible for establishing trust between clients and relays for delivering media.
+* Provider/Origin: Entity capable of hosting media application session based on the MoQTransport.
+It is responsible for authorizing the publishers/subscribers, managing the names used for Tracks and is scoped under domain for a specific application.
+In certain deployments, a provider is also responsible for establishing trust between clients and relays for delivering media.

+* Emitter: Authorized entities that participate in a MoQTransport Session under an Provider.
+Emitters are trusted with E2E encryption keys for the media and operate on one or more
+  Source Streams (Section 2.1.5 of [!@RFC7656]).
+They perform media encoding transform, thus transforming a given source stream into one or more representations, usually more compact, known as Encoded Streams (Section 2.1.7 of [!RFC7656]).
+They further transform the encoded stream into Encrypted Stream.
+Each such encoded and/or encrpyted stream corresponds to a Track within the MoQ transport protocol.

 * Control Stream: QUIC Stream to exchange control message to setup appropriate context for media delivery and is scoped to a given QUIC Connection.
-Functionally, Control Messages enable authorization of names, setting up media properties and starting/terminating media sessions.
+Functionally, Control Messages enable authorization of names for tracks, setting up media properties and starting/terminating media sessions.

-* Data Stream: QUIC Stream or QUIC Datagram based transport for delivering end to end encrypted application media objects.
+* Data Stream: QUIC Stream based transport for delivering end to end encrypted application media objects.
 Such objects shall carry metadata (unencrypted) for Relays to make store/forwarding decisions along with the application payload.

-* Provider: A provider is an entity which is capable of providing persistent group chat capabilities to a set of users that have signed up to their service.
-A provider offers its users both a client application and a backend cloud service that powers its client application.
-A provider is also capable of authenticating its users.

 # Object Model

-This section define various concepts that make up object model enabling media delivery over QUIC.
+This section define various concepts that make up the object model enabling media delivery over QUIC.

 ## Tracks {#tracks}

 Tracks form the central concept within the MoQ Transport protocol for delivering media.
-A Track identifies the namespace under which MoQ Media objects ((#objects)) are delivered.
+A Track identifies the namespace and the authorization scope under which MoQ Media objects ((#objects)) are delivered.

-A track is a transform of a Source Media Stream (RFC7656) using a specific encoding process, a set of parameters for that encoding, and possibly an encryption process.
+A track is a transform of a Source Media Stream [@!RFC7656] using a specific encoding process, a set of parameters for that encoding, and possibly an encryption process.
-The MoQ transport is designed to transport tracks.
+The MoQTransport is designed to transport tracks.

 Tracks have the following properties:

-* Tracks MUST be owned by a single provider domain and sourced from a single Emitter within the owning provider domain.
+* Tracks MUST be owned by a single authorized MoQ Entity, such as an Emitter or a Catalog Maker, under a single provider domain.

-* Tracks MUST have a single encoding and decoding configuration.
+* Tracks MUST have a single encoding configuration.

 * Tracks MUST have a single security configuration.

-Tracks are identified by a globally unique identifier, called Track ID.
-Track ID MUST identify its owning provider by a standardized identifier, such as domain name or equivalent, then followed by the application context specific track name.
+Tracks are identified by a globally unique identifier, called "Track ID".
+Track ID MUST identify its owning provider by a standardized identifier, such as domain name or equivalent, then followed by the application context specific "Track Name".

 ## Objects {#objects}